mystery authors are known equally for more than one mystery series.

 exact same thing here as I did below, I will just refer you to the name

 right under this one: Miranda

 James (aka Dean James, Jimmie Ruth Evans,

-& the Cat in the Stacks Series (Miranda James)...
+Miranda James we get the Cat in the Stacks Mystery Series which features a

 P. D. James